paulahemsi/cub3d/README.md

 * 2/04: after days of struggling, I finally managed to make a list from the steps the raycast requires.
 Thanks to this [wonderfull resource](https://permadi.com/1996/05/ray-casting-tutorial-table-of-contents/) by F. Permadi.
 I started to implement check for horizontal colision for the first ray.

+* 5/04: Bresenham's algorithm is finally working properly, so I manage to make the gradient background.
+Minimap has now transparent background and is toggle by the alt key.

+* 6/04: Player is moving and turning acordly.
+Wall collisions aren't working precisely yet.

 </details>